-The Cathedral's Safeguarding Lead is Revd Dr Emma Pennington, Canon Missioner; the Deputy Safeguarding Lead is Revd Wendy Dalrymple (from November 2023).
+The Cathedral's Safeguarding Lead is Revd Dr Emma Pennington, Canon Missioner; the Deputy Safeguarding Lead is Revd Wendy Dalrymple.
 These are the two people within the Cathedral to whom safeguarding concerns are to be reported in the first instance.
 They are supported by the Cathedral's Safeguarding Advisers, Mrs Fiona Coombs and Mr Paul Brightwell.